 Do emergency dentists take insurance?

 Many emergency dentists accept dental insurance as a form of payment.
-Check with the dentist you plan to visit to determine if they will take your dental insurance.
+Check with the dentist you plan to visit to see whether they accept your dental insurance.
 Moreover, you can also contact your insurance provider to find out if they cover any emergency dental procedures.
 Some plans may require you to pay an extra fee or deductible before they will cover any services.

 Can an emergency dentist remove wisdom teeth?